OctopusDeploy/blog/blog/2018-03/octopus-build-server-integration-101/index.md

 - The build output must be sent to a fixed folder.
 Every build tool out there has a parameter that allows you to send the output to a directory of your choice.
 My recommendation is that you send it to a folder called `Build` or `Output` that sits at the root of your build's `WorkDir`.
 - The content in that folder should be structured exactly like you expect it to be deployed to its destination.
 For example if your Website/Pass platform expects a `web.config` and an `index.html` file at the root, then those 2 files should also be at the root of this folder.

 **1.2) Get your build output packaged up -** In this step you should be packaging up the contents of the `output folder` mentioned in the previous step into a package of [any of the supported formats](https://octopus.com/docs/packaging-applications/supported-packages).
+We strongly recommend you to use one of the "Pack application" steps [provided by our plugins](#A-few-words-about-build-server-plugins).
+If you are not using one of the build servers with a plugin built by our team, you can add a "script" step to your build that runs [Octo.exe pack](https://octopus.com/docs/packaging-applications/creating-packages/nuget-packages/using-octo.exe) to achieve the same.

 The only key recommendation here is that you version the package with the same version number of the build that's creating it.
 So if you are building the project `SupportFlow` and you are running the build `1.0.78`, your package should end up being `SupportFlow.1.0.78.zip`

 ![Package version == build version](package-version.png)

-You can do this in the same build step where you are building your app (if you are using [Cake](https://cakebuild.net/) for example) or you could have a dedicated build step just for it.
-Unless I'm using something like Cake, I like to have a dedicated step because its easier to spot if the build failed during the packaging process, the build or any other step I'm running.

-By the end of this step you should have a package with the same version as your build, and inside of it should be a copy of your compiled application ready to be deployed to its destination(*).

-*(&ast;) you might have to manually modify some configuration values if you want to test this manually.
-I strongly recommend you to do this once just to make sure your packages are good to go for the next phases.*

 ### Stage 2: The Deployment

 :::success
-**End goal**
-By the end of this stage you should be able to create a release in Octopus and trigger a successful deployment of your application from the command line using [Octo.exe](https://octopus.com/docs/api-and-integration).
+**End goal:** By the end of this stage you should be able to create a release in Octopus and trigger a successful deployment of your application from the command line using [Octo.exe](https://octopus.com/docs/api-and-integration).
 :::

 We are also going to split this stage into a couple of steps: